School ofEducation and PsychologyContinueContinue to the School of Education and Psychology's website

-- In addition to be approved by the Tenneesse Board of Education, programs are accredited by the National Council for Accreditation of Teacher Education as well as the Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.
+- In addition to be approved by the Tenneesse Board of Education, programs are accredited by the Council for the Accreditation of Educator Preparation as well as the Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.
 This gives students the option to qualify for teaching or school counseling licensure throughout the United States.

 - Southern students consistently score above state and national averages on the Praxis II exams.